 - Central Kitchen – where donated ‘wet’ foods/ingredients are cooked by volunteers then distributed to needy students.

 While the names of participating IPTS have yet to be announced, the food aid will be opened in institutions around the nation gradually.
 Once opened, you can enquire with the administrators of your school/institution.

 Why a Malaysian Food Bank programme?

-The Food Bank programme actually aims to kill two birds with one stone.
+The Food Bank programme actually aims to kill two birds with

 One is to provide aid to the needy as malnourishment remains a big issue in Malaysia.

 The 2018 Global Nutrition Report highlights a rising prevalence of anaemia among women while children under 5 years old suffer from growth failure.

 The other goal of the programme is to actually reduce food waste in Malaysia.